Canada Has Heard Recordings Of Khashoggi's Death, Trudeau Confirms

 U.S. CIA Director Gina Haspel flew to Ankara on Oct.
 22 to inspect Turkey's evidence surrounding the killing.
 Later, the CIA did not comment on whether Haspel had heard the recordings, despite reports by Reuters and other news outlets saying she had.

+German government spokesperson Steffen Seibert says there's been "an exchange" of information about the Khashoggi case between German agencies and Turkey but did not explicitly mention the recordings, according to the Turkish state-run Anadolu Agency.

+"I can tell you that there has been an exchange of intelligence service information on that," Seibert was quoted as saying at a news conference Monday, without going into detail.

-As more facts have emerged about the case, it has also sparked questions about whether Saudi Crown Prince Mohammed bin Salman might have ordered or approved the killing of Khashoggi, who was a Saudi journalist and U.S. resident.
+As more facts have emerged about the case, questions have been raised about whether Saudi Crown Prince Mohammed bin Salman might have ordered or approved the killing of Khashoggi, who was a Saudi journalist and U.S. resident.

 Khashoggi had criticized Saudi Arabia for not allowing open discussion and dissent; just before his death, he also discounted claims that the crown prince could be a force for reform.
 Khashoggi said the prince's critics in Saudi Arabia would not dare to speak out for fear of reprisals.